MattCarpenter-Workato/workato-integration-quest/integration-quest/game_guide_prompt.md

 **Phase 3 - Advanced Strategy (Depth 6+)**
 - `rest`: Risk vs reward of recovery
 - `flee`: When to escape combat
-- `save_game`: Creating checkpoints before boss fights
+- `save_game`: Creating checkpoints before boss fights (auto-loads on restart!)
+- `load_game`: Manually restore a specific save
 - Status effects and how to counter them
 - Boss fight preparation

+**Note:** The game automatically loads your most recent save when you start, so you can pick up right where you left off!

 ### 3. Providing Contextual Guidance